On your mark. Get set. GO

 As an entrepreneur, you figure out pretty darn fast that your strengths are also your weaknesses- it just depends on what side of the coin that you are on.

 Same goes for your opportunities.
 You are naturally a risk taker so the deemed threat is typically seen as an opportunity.
-Oh to hell with it- be the badass that you are.
+Take authority.
 "Damn the torpedoes.
 Full speed ahead!".

 Well hang on there for just one more minute.
 Let's take a quick look again.
 This time, answer these fill in the blanks with the very first thing that pops in your head.